-Phishing is a phrase that is used to describe how a hacker attempts to get a user to type in their password on their website by sending a fake email to user.
+Phishing is a phrase that is used to describe how a hacker attempts to get a user to type in their password on their website by sending them what looks like an email from their bank (or similar organisation)

-The hacker would first create a new website that looks like just like another website such as a bank, then creates an email that looks like it was sent from a bank which contains a link to the new fake website.
+The hacker would first create a new website, and will make it look exactly like another website such as a bank.
+Then they would craft an email that looks like it was sent from a bank, but it will contains a link to the new fake website.

-When the user receives the email, they are likely to believe it was sent from their bank (if they do bank with them), and click the link to login to their bank account, except they are not realising the website they are looking at is a fake clone.
-As soon as the user completes the password it is stored and sent back to the hacker.
-The website will likely say the password is incorrect, or redirect them to the real website for them to try again.
+When the user receives the email, they are likely to believe it was sent from their bank, and so will click the link to login to their account.
+As soon as the user completes the password, it is stored and forwarded to the hacker.
+Since the website is not the real one, the user wont be able to login, so will just announce that the password entered was incorrect and redirect the user to the real website so that their second attempt will work.

-Once the hacker has the password, they will then use it to login to your account as to take control over it.
+Once the hacker has the password, they will then use it to login to your account.
+They will transfer money from your account in to theirs, then transfer it again in to crypto currency so that it cant be returned to you.

 How to report phishing attempts

-There are a number of places to report phishing, and would recommend that most users action the first two tasks, but if you really help to make sure its taken down quickly and give the hacker a real headache, we suggest doing all of these steps..
+There are a number of places to report phishing, and would recommend that most users action the first two tasks listed below.
+If you really like to give the hacker a hard time, we suggest doing all of these steps..

 Many email systems (such as gmail) have an easy option to report phishing emails back to them.
 It works similarly to how spam emails are controlled.
 If you right click on the email summary you may get an option to ‘Report Phishing’.
 If there nothing within your email system to report it, then mark the email has ‘Spam’ or ‘Junk’ instead.
 It will then move it to your spam/junk folder, but will also do so for future similar emails and often teaches the system to help other users too.